 Students graduating from the UNLV Department of Music with a Doctor of Musical Arts degree will:

-- employ advanced writing and speaking skills to communicate clearly and effectively to members of the scholarly and the wider communities, and
+- Employ advanced writing and speaking skills to communicate clearly and effectively to members of the scholarly and the wider communities.

 There are many careers and job options available to musicians with the talent, skill, and imagination that we help you develop through your academic program.